Multiple LLCs with One EIN: Is It Possible?

 It separates personal and business assets and protects owners from personal liability for the business’s debts or legal problems.
 LLCs offer a simple and flexible structure for small businesses, start-ups, and even single-member businesses.

 The connection between an EIN and an LLC is that the statutory provisions for operating an LLC provide that you need an EIN to do business.
-In other words, it’s a legal requirement to apply for an EIN if you wish to do business as an LLC.

 When Do You Need Multiple EINs?